giaanqn95/giaanqn95/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on Android Developer
-- 🌱 I’m currently learning IOS Developer
+- 🌱 I’m currently trying to be a better Android Developer
 - 💬 Ask me about Android
 - 📫 How to reach me: antranit95@gmail.com
 - ⚡ Fun fact: Thank you for visiting my github